gianluparri03/cucinassistant/README.md

 > [!WARNING]
 > As of today, CucinAssistant's UI is in Italian, while the code (and the docs) are in English.
 I plan to add the support for multiple languages in the next updates.

-You can look at the [docs file](docs.md) to see how the code is organized.
-Instead, the [running file](running.md) explains how to run CucinAssistant with docker compose.

 ## What is CucinAssistant